Compare any two graphics cards:

 OpenGL Version OpenGL 4.5 OpenGL 3.0

-Memory Bandwidth: Memory bandwidth is the maximum amount of information (in units of MB per second) that can be transferred across the external memory interface in one second.
-It's calculated by multiplying the bus width by the speed of its memory.
+Memory Bandwidth: Memory bandwidth is the maximum amount of data (measured in MB per second) that can be moved over the external memory interface in one second.
+It's worked out by multiplying the bus width by its memory speed.
 In the case of DDR type RAM, it should be multiplied by 2 again.
-If DDR5, multiply by 4 instead.
+If it uses DDR5, multiply by ANOTHER 2x.
 The higher the memory bandwidth, the faster the card will be in general.
-It especially helps with anti-aliasing, High Dynamic Range and higher screen resolutions.
+It especially helps with AA, HDR and higher screen resolutions.

 Display Prices